Que3216/alfred-stack-overflow/README.md

 ## Alfred Stack Overflow

-Gets you answers to simple questions like *"python function syntax"*, without having to open your web browser:
+Get answers to simple questions like *"python function syntax"*, without having to open your web browser:

 ![Alt text](demo.gif?raw=true "Demo of searching for the python lambda syntax")